Computational Pathology: A Survey Review and The Way Forward: Clinical Applications for CPath

-The synoptic reports for breast cancer diagnosis are divided based on the type of cancers mentioned above.
-For DCIS and invasive breast cancers, the synoptic report focuses on the histologic type and grade, along with the nuclear grade, evidence of necrosis, margin, involvement of regional lymph nodes, and biomarker status.
+Synoptic reports for breast cancer diagnosis are divided based on the type of cancers mentioned above.
+For DCIS and invasive breast cancers, synoptic reports focus on the histologic type and grade, along with the nuclear grade, evidence of necrosis, margin, involvement of regional lymph nodes, and biomarker status.
 Notably, architectural patterns are no longer a valuable predictive tool compared to nuclear grade and necrosis to determine a relative ordering of diagnostic importance for DCIS \cite{architect-DCIS}.
 In contrast to DCIS and invasive cancers, Phyllodes tumours vary due to their differing origin in the fat and connective tissue, focusing on analyzing the stroma characteristics, existence of heterologous elements, mitotic rate, along with the involvement of lymph nodes.
-Finally, to determine therapy response and treatments, biomarker tests for Estrogen and Progesterone \cite{allison2020estrogen} receptors, HER-2 \cite{wolff2018her2} receptors are recommended, along with occasional tests for Ki67 antigens \cite{dowsett2011assessment, healey2017assessment}.
+Finally, to determine therapy response and treatments, biomarker tests for Estrogen, Progesterone \cite{allison2020estrogen} and HER-2 \cite{wolff2018her2} receptors are recommended, along with occasional tests for Ki67 antigens \cite{dowsett2011assessment, healey2017assessment}.